OCFL/extensions/docs/0003-hashed-n-tuple-trees.md

 #### digestAlgorithm

 `digestAlgorithm` is defaulted to `sha256`, and it MUST either contain a digest algorithm that's [officially supported by the OCFL spec](https://ocfl.io/draft/spec/#digest-algorithms) or defined in a community extension.
 The specified algorithm is applied to OCFL object identifiers to produce hex encoded digest values that are then mapped to OCFL object root paths.

-#### caseMapping

-Hex numbers are case insensitive, however many filesystems are not.
-To avoid case related problems, all hex encoded digest values MUST be cased consistently.
-When `caseMapping` is set to `toLower`, the default, all letters in the digest MUST be converted to lowercase.
-When it's set to `toUpper`, all letters MUST be converted to uppercase.

 #### tupleSize